 The DCMI Specification is an emerging standard that is targeted to provide a simplified management interface for Internet Portal Data Center (IPDC) customers.
-It is expected to become a requirement for server platforms which are targeted for IPDCs.
+It is expected to become a requirement for server platforms that are targeted for IPDCs.
 DCMI is an IPMI-based standard that builds upon a set of required IPMI standard commands by adding a set of DCMI-specific IPMI OEM commands.
-S2600CP platforms will be implementing the mandatory DCMI features in the BMC FW (DCMI 1.1 Errata 1 compliance).
+The S2600CP platforms implement the mandatory DCMI features in the BMC FW (DCMI 1.1 Errata 1 compliance).